transformerlab/transformerlab-docs/docs/intro.md

 <!-- <img src={require('/img/flask.png').default} alt="Login Modal" width="80" /> -->

-Transformer Lab is a free, open-source LLM workspace.
+Transformer Lab is a free, open-source LLM workspace that you can run on your own computer.
 It is designed to go beyond what most modern open LLM applications allow.
-Beyond interacting with LLMs, users can easily finetune, evaluate them as well.
+Using Transformer Lab you can easily finetune, evaluate, export and test LLMs across different inference engines and platforms.

 <img src={require('/img/screenshot01.png').default} alt="Login Modal" width="500" />